-Kombucha is a tasty tea-based, probiotic drink that has recently become extremely popular in the health-crazed market.
-This carbonated “cure-all” boasts the ability to regulate digestion, fight inflammation, and support a healthy immune system.
-But, are these health claims valid?
-Let’s find out…
+Kombucha is a tea-based, probiotic drink that boasts the ability to regulate digestion, fight inflammation, and support a healthy immune system.

-Referred to as the the “elixir of life”, Kombucha is one of the most sought after beverages on the health food market right now.
+Referred to as the “elixir of life”, Kombucha is one of the most desired beverages on the health-food market right now.
 “Brewers” of this tea tonic boast a laundry list of benefits from the carbonated drink.
-Some of the most noteworthy include its ability to aid digestion, help detoxification, prevent cancer, and assist your liver in its daily functions.
-A few of our D2D readers are convinced that it keeps them healthy during cold and flu season!
+Some of the most noteworthy claims include aid in digestion, detoxification, cancer prevention, and enhanced liver functioning.
+Furthermore, a few of our D2D readers are convinced that it keeps them healthy during the cold and flu season, too.
 But are any of these claims credible?

-So, what exactly is kombucha — and how is it made?
+What exactly is kombucha, and how is it made?

-After adding all the ingredients together, the mixture is fermented for a period of 7-30 days— most commonly, kombucha is fermented for 10-14 day period.
-During the fermenting period, the SCOBY multiples itself creating more available good bacteria.
+After adding all the ingredients together, the mixture is typically fermented for 10-14 days.
+During the fermenting period, the SCOBY multiplies itself, creating more available good bacteria.

 4 simple ingredients of Kombucha.
 Flavoring is extra.
 Image: Health-Ade

 If you are a Kombucha fan or want to give it a try, don’t be afraid of the sugar used to make it.
 The sugar is needed to make the yeast grow and is almost completely eliminated by the time the drink is ready.
 The primary source of sugar present in kombucha (which is typically only 2-3 grams for an eight-ounce serving) is actually from the cold-pressed fruit juice that is used for flavor.
 Just keep an eye on the sugar content to make sure you’re not buying an excessively sugary flavor!